vulkayes/vulkayes-thesis/documents/implementation_plan.md

 ## Validation

-Validation of correct usage as dictated by the Vulkan specification.
+Validations of correct usage as dictated by the Vulkan specification.
+Some of these validations are statically fulfilled using the type system or the API design, other are left to the user.

+Validations resolved statically are enclosd in blue boxes below.

 ### Instance